Contigion/indicators/README.md

 # indicator-library
-A library for using indicators within the project
+A library for using forex indicators in the Contigion projects